-First Offense: In-school suspension, Saturday School, or 1-180 days out-ofschool suspension, possible notification to law enforcement officials, and possible documentation in student's discipline record.
+First Offense: In-school suspension or 1-180 days out-of-school suspension, possible notification to law enforcement officials, and documentation in student's discipline record.

 Subsequent Offense: 11-180 days out-of-school suspension or expulsion, notification to law enforcement officials, and documentation in student's discipline record.

-23. Tobacco - Possession or use of tobacco or tobacco products.
+23. Tobacco - Possession or use of tobacco, tobacco products, electronic cigarettes, vaping and similar objects used in conjunction with vaping.

+A. Possession:

-A. Possession: First Offense: Principal/student conference (warning) Subsequent Offense: Detention, 1-10 days out-of-school suspension.
-B: Usage: First Offense: Detention Subsequent Offense: 1-10 days out-of-school suspension
+First Offense: Principal/student conference (warning); Detention, Subsequent Offense: Detention, 1-5 days in-school suspension; 1-10 days outof-school suspension.